-Those who have a family history of diabetes and heart disease are at a very high risk.
-They should be extra careful about their diet, medicines, and exercise.
+Those who have a family history of diabetes and heart disease are at very high risk.
+They should be extra careful about their diet, medicines and exercise.
 Those with Type 2 diabetes are at a risk of having a silent heart attack or a heart attack without any symptoms.

 The LDL levels (bad cholesterol) determine the timeline of the onset of heart disease.
 LDL has been considered one of the most critical factors in determining vulnerability to cardiovascular problems.